 Such a cutie.

-A little girl who was saved by Solomon when she was about to die from giving energy to a Mind altering tower and the viewpoint character of the Alma Torran arc.
-At first, she's a fundamentalist who hates all non-human species, but eventually grows out of it and becomes a member of La Résistance and Solomon's worshipper.
+A little girl who was saved by Solomon when she was about to die from giving energy to a Mind-altering tower and the viewpoint character of the Alma Torran arc.
+At first, she's a fundamentalist who hates all non-human species, but eventually grows out of it and becomes a member of La Résistance and Solomon's worshipper and later, lover.

 Empty Eyes: They start to go away as she shows more emotion and even plays with a young manticore, something she wouldn't have ever considered during her initial appearance.
-They sometimes pop out from time to time, specially when facing something she doesn't agree with, like Solomon thinking Ill Illah isn't really a god.
+They sometimes pop out from time to time, specially when facing something she doesn't agree with, like Solomon thinking Ill Ilah isn't truly a god.

 Flower in Her Hair: After a young manticore gives her a giant flower as an apology for almost attacking her in their first meeting, and wants her to wear it in her hair.
 Amusingly, the flower is too heavy for her, but the manticore was happy with her trying to do it anyway.

-Freudian Excuse: The main reason behind her Fantastic Racism seems to be mostly due to the fact that it was indoctrinated in her at an early age by her church.
+Freudian Excuse: The main reason behind her Fantastic Racism seems to be mostly due to the fact that it was indoctrinated in her at an early age by her church and this made her fear them and slave them in compensation.
 She shows immense confusion when the manticore tribe weren't behaving as she was taught they would.